OFFSET returns a value from a period before or after the current period.

 In Polaris, a value of NaN (Not a Number) for the Offset amount argument returns the Substitute value argument.

-In the Classic Engine, a value of NaN is equivalent to 0.
+- A value of NaN is equivalent to 0.

-In the Classic Engine, you can use the OFFSET function only with a time dimension.
+- You can use the OFFSET function only with a time dimension.
 In Polaris, you can use OFFSET with any dimension except Versions.

 Excel equivalent